niklaslang/scRNAseqVariantCalling/README.md

 Alignment of the FASTQ Files using CellRanger version 2.1.1

-**CAVE:** Before starting the Alignment you should carefully decide which annotation of the reference genome/transcriptome (Ensembl, NCBI or UCSC) you choose since the number and quality of publicly available VCF Files, which are compatible with them, varies greatly among them.
+**CAVE:** Before starting the Alignment you should carefully decide which annotation of the reference genome/transcriptome (Ensembl, NCBI or UCSC) you choose since the number and quality of publicly available and compatible VCF Files, varies greatly among them.

 Here, we use GRCh38 (NCBI) with the [variation sets provided by the NCBI](ftp://ftp.ncbi.nih.gov/snp/organisms/human_9606/VCF/)
 GATK, however, recommends to you to use the Mills indels or 1KG indels variation sets, which are available through the [GATK Resource Bundle](https://software.broadinstitute.org/gatk/download/bundle) - but only for builds b36, b37, hg18, hg19 and hg38.

+More information on which known variant sets to use for which tool can be found [here](https://gatkforums.broadinstitute.org/gatk/discussion/1247/what-should-i-use-as-known-variants-sites-for-running-tool-x).

 ### 2. Splitting BAM Files